gjpelletier/stepAIC/README.md

-# stepAIC - Stepwise linear regression to minimize AIC and/or eliminate non-signficant predictors
+# stepAIC - Python function for stepwise linear regression to minimize AIC and/or eliminate non-significant predictors

 The stepAIC package requires that you have already installed numpy, pandas, and statsmodels packages.
 We also recommend that you have installed seaborn and matplotlib.